Cherepanov-Pavel/shareable-config/README.md

 ## IDEs that have been tested and in which correct operation with this setup is guaranteed
 ### Visual studio code(version 1.86.0+)
-You need to install extensions from .vcode/extensions.json .
+You need to install extensions from .vscode/extensions.json
-After that, you need to open the settings of dbaeumer.vscode-eslint and set "eslint.experimental.useFlatConfig": true